sq-key-generate - Man Page

 --rev-cert=FILE

-Write the emergency revocation certificate to FILE.
+Write the emergency revocation certificate to FILE

 When the key is stored on the key store, the revocation certificate is stored in $HOME/.local/share/sequoia/revocation-certificates by default.

-If `--output` is `-`, then this option must be provided.
+If `--output` is `-`, then this option must not also be `-`.

 --userid=USERID